sortiz4/muon/README.md

 # Muon
-Muon is a composable text generation framework designed to substitute or supplement traditional templating engines with vanilla Python.
-This approach eliminates the overhead associated with parsing (along with all ambiguities therein) and improves on common issues such as performance, readability, modularity, and testability.
+Muon is a composable text generation framework designed to replace or supplement traditional templating engines and improves on traditional issues such as performance, readability, modularity, and testability.

-# Usage

-### Installation
+## Installation
-Muon requires Python 3 and can be installed through your package manager of choice using this GitHub repository.
-Installation through `pip` is shown below.
+Muon can be installed through your package manager of choice using this GitHub repository.
+Installation through `pip` is shown below as an example.

 ```sh
 $ pip install git+https://github.com/sortiz4/muon.git#egg=muon
 ```

-### Elements
+## Elements
 The simplest type in Muon is an element.
-Elements can defined by extending an `Element` and overriding it's render method, or decorating a function with `element`.
+Elements can defined by extending an `Element` and overriding it's `render` method, or decorating a function with `element`.
 Elements must return an element, a string, an iterable, or `None`.

 ```python